Egypt: Crackdown intensifies as protests spread to rural poor | DW | 07.10.2020

 A recent analysis published by Carnegie's Sada magazine found that the government's policies are accelerating the transfer of wealth from lower and middle classes to itself and business elites, "with likely devastating consequences."

-Analysts also point to the role of international lenders such as the IMF and countries contributing military aid and supplying arms contracts, thereby enabling a regime that places the country's economic burdens on the poor without demanding human rights protections.
+Analysts also point to the role of international lenders such as the IMF and countries contributing military aid and supplying arms contracts.
+These, say critics, simply enable a regime that places the country's economic burdens on the poor without demanding human rights protections from Cairo.

 But for HRW's Magdi, the spread of persistent protests to segments of society that had not previously been politically engaged offers some hope.